-Note 12 In order to receive any additional compensation under Notes 1 through 11 listed in this appendix, a Unit member shall be (1) required to maintain any and all proper certification(s) and (2) assigned by Harbor Department management.
-In the event that either condition is not valid, the Unit member shall no longer be eligible for the additional compensation.
-Loss of eligibility is not grievable.
+In order to receive any additional compensation under Notes 1 through 12 listed in this appendix, a Unit member shall be (1) required to maintain any and all proper certification(s) and (2) assigned by Harbor Department Management.
+In the event that either condition is not valid, the bargaining unit member shall no longer be eliqible for the additional compensation.
+Loss of eliqibility is not grievable.

+APPENDIX G

-APPENDIX F - DRUG TESTING AGREEMENT Agreement Between the Los Angeles Harbor Department and the Los Angeles Port Police Association Regarding Coast Guard Mandated Drug Testing
+Agreement Between the Los Angeles Harbor Department and the Los Angeles Port Police Association Regarding Coast Guard Mandated Drug Testing